There are many ways to use HyPhy:

 Run HyPhy from the command line#

 This option is the most flexible approach through which you can access all available analyses and pipelines as well as customize your own HyPhy analyses.
 Follow these instructions for download and installation.

-Run HyPhy custom analyses without the command line#
+Run HyPhy locally (on your own computer) without the command line#

-Run a legacy graphical user interface version of HyPhy (no longer developed, but still supporting many popular analyses) Mac OS X or Windows.
+- A legacy GUI application of HyPhy which can run on Windows as well as Mac OS X (no longer developed, but still supporting many popular analyses).
 Follow these instructions for download and installation.

 Use HyPhy for software/pipeline development#